ATL-WDI-Exercises/spotify-me/README.md

 }
 ```

-10) Where in the DOM do we want to insert our results?
-Let's use jQuery to convert that element into an object and assign it to a variable.
+Where in the DOM do we want to insert our results?
+Let's create new `<li>` elements within the `<ul id="results">` element.
+We'll use jQuery to create an object of that element and assign it to a variable.
 We're also gonna use `.empty()` on the container.
 Why?

 >If we don't, each search result will append to the bottom of the current results div.